jp3tty/World_Weather_Analysis/README.md

 # World_Weather_Analysis
 ## Overview
-An app has been developed to aid travelers with their vacation choice when planning a trip.
-The purpose of this project is to collect,

-The app utilizes

-Generate random global coordinates and utilize citipy to locate nearest cities for weather information.
+The purpose of this project is to help with vacation planning, and impact the overall travel experience by collecting weather data across cities worldwide to provide travelers with a tool allowing them to select their travel destinations based on the locations weather conditions.
+The tool, an application, is designed to couple weather information to city locations, providing the user with a large number of place to choose to travel.

 ## Weather Database
 For weather information, cities around the world were located by randomly generating global coordinates and using a python module to the nearest corresponding city.
 Each cities weather information was obtain from the OpenWeatherMap API to gather the following data: